Ajax23/PoreMS/docsrc/workflow.rst

 .. note::

-   To make sure all fixiated atoms were added to the index group, a simple calculation should be performed.
+   To make sure all fixiated atoms were added to the index group, a simple calculation should be performed before simulation.

 Filling box
 -----------

-The pore system is simulated in the NVT ensample, since NPT would displace the grid molecules in the simulation while adjusting the box-size to the pressure.
+The pore system is simulated in the NVT ensample, since NPT in GROMACS displaces the grid molecules in the simulation while adjusting the box-size to the pressure.
 Nonetheless, the system needs to be simulated at a specified density.
 This is done by iterativaly filling the box with the solute molecules, here water, until achieving the reference density as in an NPT simulation at the desired pressure.